-Average Length of Imprisonment
+Length of Imprisonment

-Using sentencing information obtained from the Judgment and Commitment Order, Average Length of Imprisonment is reported as the mean and median terms of imprisonment (not including any months of alternative confinement as defined in §5C1.1) ordered for cases committed to the Bureau of Prisons.
-Cases that receive no term of imprisonment are not included in the average.
+Using sentencing information obtained from the Judgment and Commitment Order, Length of Imprisonment is reported as the mean and median terms of imprisonment (not including any months of alternative confinement as defined in USSG §5C1.1) ordered for cases committed to the Bureau of Prisons.
+Cases that receive no term of imprisonment are not included.
 Cases for which a term of imprisonment is ordered, but the length is indeterminable, also are excluded.
 In most cases for which the exact term is unknown, the Judgment and Commitment Order merely specifies a sentence of time served.
 Prior to fiscal year 1993, the Commission defined life sentences as 360 months.
 However, to reflect life expectancy of federal criminal defendants more precisely and to provide more accurate length of imprisonment information, life sentences and all sentences above 470 months are now capped at 470 months.

-Average Sentence Length
+Sentence Length

-Using sentencing information obtained from the Judgment and Commitment Order, Average Sentence Length is reported as the mean and median terms of imprisonment (including any months of alternative confinement as defined in §5C1.1) ordered for cases committed to the Bureau of Prisons.
-Cases that receive no term of imprisonment (i.e., probation) are included in the average.
+Using sentencing information obtained from the Judgment and Commitment Order, Sentence Length is reported as the mean and median terms of imprisonment ordered for cases (including any months of alternative confinement as defined in USSG §5C1.1).
+Cases that receive no term of imprisonment (i.e., probation) are included.
 Cases for which a term of imprisonment is ordered, but the length is indeterminable, are excluded.
 In most cases for which the exact term is unknown, the Judgment and Commitment Order merely specifies a sentence of time served.
 Prior to fiscal year 1993, the Commission defined life sentences as 360 months.
 However, to reflect life expectancy of federal criminal offenders more precisely and to provide more accurate length of imprisonment information, life sentences and all sentences above 470 months are now capped at 470 months.